Gilbertosr5/Gilbertosr5/README.md

 ###

-<p align="left">I graduated in Information Technology from the Federal Institute.
-Currently, I am pursuing a degree in Computer Science. <br>I work as a Junior Mobile Developer and am actively seeking opportunities for personal growth and professional experience.</p>
+<p align="left">I graduated in Information Technology from the Federal Institute and in Computer Science. <br>I work as a Junior Mobile Developer and am actively seeking opportunities for personal growth and professional experience.</p>

 ###